RandyGaul/cute_framework/README.md

 ## Download and Setup

-Cute Frameowrk is designed to be built from source.
+Cute Framework is designed to be built from source.
 You can link your project against CF as either a static or shared library.
 Be sure to visit the [Cute Framework documentation site](https://randygaul.github.io/cute_framework/#/) for more in-depth details and steps.

 ## Example Game Window